pbelmann/css-giessen/kraken/README.md

 ## Kraken Docker Image

 [BioContainers](http://biocontainers.pro) is an open source container framework for bioinformatic software.
 We search BioContainers registry for a suitable Kraken container and write a small shell script that downloads the container once on each compute host.
-We can use the SGE to distribute the jobs on the cluster.
+We can use the GE to distribute the jobs on the cluster.
 The `-pe` option ensures, that we call the script only  **once on each host**.

 	qsub -cwd -t 1-4 -pe multislot 16 -b y docker pull ...